 Heather L. Barfield, Ph.D.

 Heather has been a vital member of VORTEX Repertory Company for 28 years and currently serves as Associate Artistic and Development Director.
-She has an extensive background in theater history, criticism, theory, and practice.
-She received her Ph.D. in Performance as Public Practice from the University of Texas at Austin.
-She also holds a M.A. in Performance Studies from New York University’s Tisch School of the Arts, and a B.A. in Anthropology from UT Austin.
+She also teaches as Adjunct Professor of performance and theatre history/criticism at Austin Community College.
+Heather received her Ph.D. in Performance as Public Practice from the University of Texas at Austin, holds a MA in Performance Studies from New York University’s Tisch School of the Arts, and a BA in Anthropology from UT Austin.
 Throughout her career, she has worked as performer, scholar, director, producer, writer and arts administrator in the Austin, Texas theater and arts communities.
 Barfield’s theatrical credits include the creation and direction of VORTEX’s Wake for the Dark Poet (B. Iden Payne Award for Outstanding Production of a Drama) and her direction of Machinal for VORTEX’s Summer Youth Theatre (B. Iden Payne Award for Outstanding Production of Theatre for Youth).
 She has performed locally in critically acclaimed shows including VORTEX’s Dark Goddess, Rude Mech’s Dionysus in ’69, and Rubber Repertory’s The Casket of Passing Fancy.
 She was an arts writer for The Austin Chronicle and a contributing member of the Austin Critics’ Table.
 Her artistic work often incorporates intermodal forms of storytelling through digital and analog methods.
 In her critically-praised production, Privacy Settings: A Promethean Tale, Barfield and her cast of devised-theater makers explored the complex topics of whistle-blowers, digital privacy, and civil liberties alongside audience-immersive interactions.
-She teaches as Adjunct Professor of performance and theatre history/criticism at Austin Community College.
 She continues to devise, write, and direct video and performance installation works as an artist-citizen-scholar.
 Heather recognizes that a healthy and just social ecosystem depends upon vibrant, eclectic, diverse, reflexive, and innovative arts.
-She devotes her extra time to raising, playing, and inspiring her son to be a kind, observant, and creative human being.

-He has designed sound and engineered Ethos projects Vampyress (all 3!), Atlantis, CyberFest, The Dragonfly Queen, The Dragonfly Princess, Pythia Dust, and Elytra.
+A VORTEX company member since 2001, Roy has designed sound and engineered Ethos projects Vampyress ('06, '10, '17), Atlantis ('16), CyberFest, The Dragonfly Queen, The Dragonfly Princess, Pythia Dust, and ..
 He has manifested sound for the award-winning productions of Sleeping Beauty, Troades: The Legend of the Women of Troy, and received a B. Iden Payne Award for Outstanding Sound Design for The VORTEX’s Oceana.

 Tamara L. Farley